aquasecurity/trivy/docs/docs/references/configuration/cli/trivy_image.md

-      --exit-code int                    specify exit code when any security issues are found --exit-on-eol int                  exit with the specified code when the OS reaches end of service/life --file-patterns strings            specify config file patterns -f, --format string                    format (table, json, template, sarif, cyclonedx, spdx, spdx-json, github, cosign-vuln) (default "table")
+      --exit-code int                    specify exit code when any security issues are found --exit-on-eol int                  exit with the specified code when the OS reaches end of service/life --file-patterns strings            specify config file patterns -f, --format string                    format (table,json,template,sarif,cyclonedx,spdx,spdx-json,github,cosign-vuln) (default "table")
       --helm-set strings                 specify Helm values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)
       --helm-set-file strings            specify Helm values from respective files specified via the command line (can specify multiple or separate values with commas: key1=path1,key2=path2)
       --helm-set-string strings          specify Helm string values on the command line (can specify multiple or separate values with commas: key1=val1,key2=val2)